Fusionopolis: Phase 3

 Nexus@one-north, the third phase, was completed in September 2013.
 It is made up of two towers of six-storey office and business-park space, linked by a central plaza and skybridge.
 Nexus@one-north aims to cater to businesses in the media industry as well as research and development activities in the physical sciences and engineering sectors.

 Phase 4

 Phase 4, Sandcrawler, officially opened on 16 January 2014.
-It houses the regional headquarters of Lucasfilm, The Walt Disney Company and ESPN Asia.
+It houses the regional headquarters of The Walt Disney Company, formerly housing Lucasfilm's Singapore studio.
 The 22,500-square-metre seven-storey building also contains a 100-seat theatre.

 Phase 5

 Galaxis, the fifth phase of Fusionopolis, was completed in late 2014.
 It consists of a 17-storey building with a separate five-storey office block, and is developed as a business space that integrates living and retail activities.